 Our fraternity goals are to:

-- To recognize the scholarly achievement of international students and scholars, who have studied abroad and faculty and staff who are involved in international activities.
+- Recognize the scholarly achievement of international students and scholars, who have studied abroad and faculty and staff who are involved in international activities.

-- To serve as a vehicle for the development of academic-based international programming.
+- Serve as a vehicle for the development of academic-based international programming.

-- To provide a network on each campus of faculty, staff, and students involved in international endeavors.
+- Provide a network on each campus of faculty, staff and students involved in international endeavors.

-- To extend this network to thousands of members in chapters throughout the world.
+- Extend this network to thousands of members in chapters throughout the world.